ibm-cloud-docs/containers/cs_uc_health.md

 On-demand compute, storage, and Node starter kits run in public cloud with secure access to research data across the globe, as warranted.
 Compute in clusters is tamper-proof and isolated to bare metal.

 Technical solution:
-* {{site.data.keyword.containerlong_notm}}
+* {[product_name_notm}}
 * {{site.data.keyword.openwhisk}}
 * {{site.data.keyword.cloudant}}
 * {{site.data.keyword.SecureGatewayfull}}

 **Step 1: Containerize apps by using microservices**
 * Use the Node.js starter kit from IBM to jump-start development.
-* Structure apps into a set of cooperative microservices within {{site.data.keyword.containerlong_notm}} based on functional areas of the app and its dependencies.
+* Structure apps into a set of cooperative microservices within {[product_name_notm}} based on functional areas of the app and its dependencies.
-* Deploy research apps to containers in {{site.data.keyword.containerlong_notm}}.
+* Deploy research apps to containers in {[product_name_notm}}.
 * Provide standardized DevOps dashboards through Kubernetes.
 * Enable on-demand scaling of compute for batch and other research workloads that run infrequently.
 * Use {{site.data.keyword.SecureGatewayfull}} to maintain secure connections to existing on-premises databases.

 **Step 2: Use secure and performant compute**
-* ML apps that require higher-performing compute are hosted on {{site.data.keyword.containerlong_notm}} on Bare Metal.
+* ML apps that require higher-performing compute are hosted on {[product_name_notm}} on Bare Metal.
 This ML cluster is centralized, so each regional cluster doesn't have the expense of bare metal workers; Kubernetes deployments are easier too.
 * Vulnerability Advisor provides image, policy, container, and packaging scanning vulnerability scanning, for known malware.

 **Step 3: Ensure global availability**
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM CI/CD toolchains to deploy apps into clusters across the globe.
-* Built-in HA tools in {{site.data.keyword.containerlong_notm}} balance the workload within each geographic region, including self-healing and load balancing.
+* Built-in HA tools in {[product_name_notm}} balance the workload within each geographic region, including self-healing and load balancing.
 * With the toolchains and Helm deployment tools, the apps are also deployed to clusters across the globe, so workloads and data meet regional regulations.

 **Step 4: Data sharing**
 * {{site.data.keyword.cloudant}} is a modern NoSQL database suitable a range of data-driven use cases from key-value to complex document-oriented data storage and query.
 * To minimize queries to the regional databases, {{site.data.keyword.cloudant}} is used to cache the user's session data across apps.
-* This choice improves the front-end app usability and performance across apps on {{site.data.keyword.containerlong_notm}}.
+* This choice improves the front-end app usability and performance across apps on {[product_name_notm}}.
-* While worker apps in {{site.data.keyword.containerlong_notm}} analyze on-premises data and store results in {{site.data.keyword.cloudant}}, {{site.data.keyword.openwhisk}} reacts to changes and automatically sanitizes data on the incoming feeds of data.
+* While worker apps in {[product_name_notm}} analyze on-premises data and store results in {{site.data.keyword.cloudant}}, {{site.data.keyword.openwhisk}} reacts to changes and automatically sanitizes data on the incoming feeds of data.
 * Similarly, notifications of research breakthroughs in one region can be triggered through data uploads so that all researchers can take advantage of new data.

 **Results**
-* With starter kits, {{site.data.keyword.containerlong_notm}}, and IBM CI/CD tools, global Developers work across institutions and collaboratively develop research apps, with familiar and interoperable tools.
+* With starter kits, {[product_name_notm}}, and IBM CI/CD tools, global Developers work across institutions and collaboratively develop research apps, with familiar and interoperable tools.
 * Microservices greatly reduce time to delivery for patches, bug fixes, and new features.
 Initial development is fast, and updates are frequent.
 * Researchers have access to clinical data and can share clinical data, while they comply with local regulations.
 * Patients who participate in disease research feel confident that their data is secure and making a difference, when it is shared with large research teams.